dykstrom/mazela-man/07-chapter-7/README.md

 ```

 The cherry spawn-point is an invisible entity, so it does not have any view.
 The only
-thing it _does_ have is a CherrySpawnComponent, which we will create shortly.
+thing it _does_ have is a `CherrySpawnComponent`, which we will create shortly.
 The
 cherries are collidable entities with a view, and a bounding box created from the view.
-The cherries are of entity type CHERRY to enable them to be picked up by the player.
+The cherries are of entity type `CHERRY` to enable them to be picked up by the player.
-The EntityType enum constant CHERRY must also be created.
+The `EntityType` enum constant `CHERRY` must also be created.

 ### CherrySpawnComponent

-Here is the entire CherrySpawnComponent:
+Here is the entire `CherrySpawnComponent`:

 ```java
 public class CherrySpawnComponent extends Component {